eyc94/brain/software-architecture/programming-paradigms/object-oriented-programming.md

 It is difficult to accept that `OO` depends on strong encapsulation.
 Many `OO` languages have little or no enforced encapsulation.
 So, it is up to the user to *enforce* the standards of encapsulation.

 ### Inheritance
+Inheritance is the redeclaration of a group of variables and functions within an enclosing scope.

+`C` programmers were able to do this manually for quite some time.

+In modern languages, if a subclass inherits from a superclass, the subclass can *act* as a subset of a superclass.
+Usually, in modern languages, this is done via **implicit casting**.

+For example, if the `NamedPoint` class inherited from the `Point` class, a `NamedPoint` object is a `Point` object.

+`OO` did not necessarily give us the concept of inheritance.
+It was around long before the advent of `OO` languages.

 ### Polymorphism